com-480-data-visualization/datavis-project-2022-bcd/README.md

 For the final milestone, you need to create a cool, interactive, and sufficiently complex D3.js (and other) data viz on the dataset you chose.
 Tell a data story and explain it to the targeted audience.
 Create a process book that details how you got there, from the original idea to the final product.
 You need to deliver the following things:
 ### Github repository with a README
-o Host the code and data on Github (if data is too big, link to a cloud storage) with your process book as a PDF file o Add a README file that explains the technical setup and intended usage o Code should be clean, manageable, and using the latest practices
+* Host the code and data on Github (if data is too big, link to a cloud storage) with your process book as a PDF file
+* Add a README file that explains the technical setup and intended usage
+* Code should be clean, manageable, and using the latest practices
 ### Screencast
-o Demonstrate what you can do with your viz in a fun, engaging and impactful manner o Talk about your main contributions rather than on technical details o 2 min video (not more)
+* Demonstrate what you can do with your viz in a fun, engaging and impactful manner
+* Talk about your main contributions rather than on technical details o 2 min video (not more)
 ### Processbook(max8pages)
-o Describe the path you took to obtain the final result o Explain challenges that you faced and design decisions that you took o Reuse the sketches/plans that you made for the first milestone, expanding them and explaining the changes o Care about the visual/design of this report o Peer assessment: include a breakdown of the parts of the project completed by each team member.
+* Describe the path you took to obtain the final result
+* Explain challenges that you faced and design decisions that you took o Reuse the sketches/plans that you made for the first milestone, expanding them and explaining the changes
+* Care about the visual/design of this report
+* Peer assessment: include a breakdown of the parts of the project completed by each team member.

 **The grading is the following:**
 * Visualization (35%)